susam/fxyt/README.md

 and halts the evaluation.

-A more typical requirement may to be find out what the input code evaluates to a particular coordinate.
+A more typical requirement may to be find out what the input code evaluates to at a particular coordinate.
 This can be accomplished by combining comparison commands with looping commands.
 Here is an example that shows the result of evaluating `XY^` at the coordinate (7, 9):